chriml/transcribe/README.md

 When a transcript completed successfully an event is triggered.
 To catch the event an event listener can be attached listening to the "transcription".

-In `event.detail` the transcription result is returned in following format:
+In `event.detail[0]` the transcription result is returned in following format:

 ```
 {